coderjeet63/CheckMyCar/README.md

 ---

-# AutoFixHub
+# checkmycar

-AutoFixHub is a web application designed for an automotive service center.
+checkmycar is a web application designed for an automotive service center.
 It allows customers to book appointments, order car parts, and track their service history.
 The platform also provides a dashboard for mechanics and admins to manage appointments, orders, and users.

 ## Table of Contents